NimaMohseni/Morphometric-Analysis/README.md

 It should be noted that this function would also automatically run the `post_process()` function at its end.

-The `post_process()` can reduce the data set and remove certain groups.
+The *deletg* arguement of `post_process(deletg = None)` can reduce the data set and remove certain groups.
 The reason for this could be that one might want to perform a classification task and for any possible reason they might not want to include a group as a refrence.
+For the papi data set we used for examples, it would also remove *lophocebus aterrimus* since it only has two samples.
+The reduced data set is only used for training classifiers and does not replace anything.

 ## Examples